Easter is my love story

 That I am hard to love.

-Even now, I am beginning to understand that the intensity I’ve carried may have a name—something like ADHD—but also a sensitivity that has always made me feel deeply.
+And I am beginning to understand that what I carry may have a name—something like ADHD—but also a sensitivity that has always shaped how I experience the world.

 I don’t just feel things; I experience them.

-They pierce me, sometimes all the way into my body.
+They move through me, sometimes all the way into my body.

 As a child, I would sob uncontrollably after hearing the song “My Bonnie Lies Over the Ocean.”